Q & A: Residential Rent Increases/Change of Terms

 If the notice has been properly served and the breach is material to the lease, you can serve a notice to perform or quit to commence the eviction process.
 If the tenant fails to comply, we can file an unlawful detainer action on your behalf anywhere in California.

-Q We just recently purchased a property with below market rents and intend on raising rents.
+Q. We recently purchased a property with below market rents and intended on raising rents.
 Which is preferable: to send out a 30-day notice to raise the rent first, or to have the residents sign a month-to-month agreement, then send out a 30-day notice?

 State law does not prohibit charging an additional amount for tenants who have pets.
-Animals normally add to the wear and tear of the property, and managers are responsible to regulate the proper maintenance of animals on the property so they do not unreasonably disturb other residents.
+Animals normally add to the wear and tear of the property, and managers are responsible for regulating the proper maintenance of animals on the property, so they do not unreasonably disturb other residents.
 You may not charge additional rent for service animals for disabled residents.